Photon counting readout for detection and inference of gravitational waves from neutron star merger remnants: Combined Equation-of-state constraints

 where $\beta_i$ are fit parameters to numerical simulations, given in Table I of Ref.~\cite{Criswell:2022ewn}.
 The additional error term $\epsilon$ is taken to follow a zero-mean Gaussian distribution with a standard deviation of 61\,Hz.

 Again following \citet{Criswell:2022ewn}, we construct the population likelihood for the hierarchical analysis as

-where we assume that we know the total mass and redshift from the BNS inspiral and restrict to equal-mass binaries.
+where we assume that we know the total mass and redshift from the BNS inspiral portion of the waveform and restrict to equal-mass binaries.
 The peak frequency is then a function of the total mass of the NS binary, and the EoS-dependent radius at 1.6\,$M_\odot$, $R_{1.6}$.
 While this is only approximate, it provides a baseline with which to compare photon counting and homodyne.

 Unbiased recovery of the NS radius with Eq.~\eqref{eq:hier_l} hinges on ensuring that the population distribution of BNSs matches the parameter priors used during inference for each individual event.
 This can be ensured by generating and recovering the signal with the same distributions.
-In practice, however, since we are generating the post-merger signals with the model of Ref.~\cite{Soultanis:2024pwb}, we do not have immediate access to the implied distributions for the damped-sinusoid parameters.
+In practice, however, since we are generating the postmerger signals with the model of Ref.~\cite{Soultanis:2024pwb}, we do not have immediate access to the implied distributions for the damped-sinusoid parameters.
 To approximate these distributions, we generate $10^4$ signals and extract the best-fit (maximum likelihood) amplitude and $\gamma$ from which we construct the ``astrophysical'' distribution on the damped-sinusoid parameters.
 The primary and secondary binary masses are drawn from a uniform distribution ranging from 1.2 to 1.4\,$M_\odot$, the redshift is drawn from the Madau-Dickinson star-formation rate~\cite{Madau:2014bja}, the sky location is isotropic across the sky, and rotation angles are uniform.